City-of-Helsinki/smbackend/iot/README.md

 ## About
 The purpose of the IoT app is to store temporarly data from various IoT-data sources, that do not allow frequent fetching of their data.
 The data is stored as it in JSON format to a JSONField and served as JSON.
 The app uses caching to cache all its queries and serialized data.
-The Cache is cleared for the source when importing the data source or when a data source is added.
+The Cache is cleared for the source when importing the data or when a data source is added.
 The cache is populated if empty when serving data.

 ## Adding IoT-data source from the Admin
 * Give a tree letter long identifier, this will be used to identify the data